Knovour/json-web-crawler/README.md

       // get: 'length'            // => $element.length
       // get: 'attrName'          // => $elem.attr('attrName')
       // get: 'data-dataName'     // => $elem.data('dataNAme')
-      // get: 'data-dataName(X)'
+      // get: 'data-dataName:X'
-      // X is optional, if data is an array, set 'data-dataName(0)' will return $elem.data('dataAttribute')[0]
+      // X is optional, if data is an array, set 'data-dataName:0' will return $elem.data('dataAttribute')[0]
-      // If data is an object, set 'data-dataName(id)' will return $elem.data('dataAttribute')['id']
+      // If data is an object, set 'data-dataName:id' will return $elem.data('dataAttribute')['id']
       // If X not exist, it will return the whole data

+      // Optional, if you want to do something else after 'get'
+      // You can use functions that exist in (lodash)[https://lodash.com/docs].
+      // Due to lodash has the same name `escape` & `unescape` functions with different behavior,
+      // so both in pure js renamed to `encode` & `decode` here.
+      process: [
-      process: [   // Optional, if you want to do something else after 'get' ['match', /regex here/, number],  // => str.match(/regex here/)[number], return array if no number, but will cause other process won't work
+        ['match', /regex here/, number],  // => str.match(/regex here/)[number], return array if no number, but will cause other process won't work
         ['split', ',', number],           // => str.split(',')[number], return array if no number, but will cause other process won't work
         ['replace', 'one', 'two'],